How to overcome Digital transformation challenges

 It is easy to say that you should never change a winning team.
 If a company is doing well, you may have a winning team.
 However, what if you see that the established organizational structure can no longer meet the market standards and demands?

 Habits are hard to change, and many employees find it challenging to change their work ethics they have developed alongside past technologies.
 A company is subject to constant change and modification to adapt and work as efficiently as possible.
 New technologies might be scary initially, and it takes time to understand and see the necessity of implementing them.
 Establishing an environment that embraces lifelong learning and giving each employee guidance on handling this is one way to face the challenge.

 In a conversation, a customer working in machine engineering expressed that he still could not imagine how digitalization would work in his industry.

-He was disappointed by events he participated in, a platform for “the big software companies” to promote AI, Big Data, and IoT and were too disconnected to see the benefits.
+He was disappointed by events he participated in, a platform for “the big software companies” to promote AI, Big Data, and IoT, and were too disconnected to see the benefits.
 He was practically left alone without any information valuable for his business.

 Lack of an overall digital strategy

 We recommend that you always consider your customers first to understand their needs and then translate that understanding into the business to integrate them smoothly.
-Think about speaking with an expert who can show you different paths and technologies, so you may decide which technologies are most suitable to your needs.
+Think about speaking with an expert who can show you different paths and technologies, so you may decide which technologies are most suitable for your needs.